Chevrotain

 LL(K) Grammars

 Chevrotain can be used to build parsers for LL(K) Grammars.
-This means that the number of lookahead tokens needed to disambiguate two alternatives must be a fixed number and known in advance.
+This means that the number of lookahead tokens needed to disambiguate alternatives must be a fixed number and known in advance.

-For example given the grammar
+For example, given the grammar

 statement: